FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

   }
 }

-ReactDOM.render(<App/>, document.querySelector('#Container'));
+ReactDOM.render(<App/>, document.querySelector('#root'));
 ```

 Navigate to `localhost:3000` and confirm that everything is working properly.

 Now we will work on some conditional rendering, to make sure our state is updating properly.
 If a user is logged in, we are going to display their email with a greeting.
-We won't send a request to the express server quite yet, we will just mock this to make sure we can do this in the first place.
+We won't send a request to the Express server quite yet, we will just mock this at first to create the necessary components.

+Let's make a `components` folder, and inside of it, a `Greeting` component.

+First, in `client/src`:

+`mkdir components`

-Let's make a greeting component.
-In `client/src/components`, create a new `Greeting` component.
+And in `client/src/components`, create a new `Greeting` component.

 `touch client/src/components/Greeting.js`